oscos/launch_school/rb100/ruby_basics/exercises/exercise_21.md

 definition`.

-Normally a `method invoication with a block` has access to outside local variables without having to pass them in as parameters, in this case, because it is enclosed within a `method definition`, it is closed off from access to `variable a` on line 1.
+Normally a `method invoication with a block` has access to outside local variables initilized in outter scope without having to pass them in as parameters, in this case, because it is enclosed within a `method definition`, it is closed off from access to `variable a` on line 1.
 Therefor this exercise will produce an error becuase the `method invocation with a block` is trying to access a `local variable a` that does not exist wthin it's scope.